giild/IntroToReact/README.md

 # Introduction to ReactJS

 This is a quick tutorial showing how to make a simple React page with a simple menu.
-It's similar to other examples, but doesn't use Typescript.

-To run this, you will need to install NodeJS.
-To start the example run "npm start"
+## Getting Started

 1. Install NodeJS https://nodejs.org/en/download